wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

         })
 ```

-Here we introduce 2 new concepts from hypothesis, `filter` and `assume`. `filter` as you may expect, only gives values
-that match the filter function. `assume` fails the test in a way that hypothesis will learn and start to favour giving
-examples that match the assumption.
 When we run these tests we get:

 ```
 $ python manage.py test